jucyLL/BGTR/README.md

 ### An example of a test:
 (1.png)
 The model are trained using PyTorch 1.10.1 with a NVIDIA GeForce RTX 3090 GPU.
-The size of the input image is set to 512 X 512 and batch size set to 4.
+The size of the input image is set to 512 X 512 and batch size set to 4. trained models for Boundary-Guided Transformer can be found in xx
 # Boundary-Guided Transformer